 Let me walk you through a typical tuk-tuk experience in India

-Firstly, the majority of tuk tuks (aka auto-rickshaws) are falling apart and should not be allowed on the road.
+First, the majority of tuk tuks (aka auto-rickshaws) are falling apart and should not be allowed on the road.
 They’re basically a lawn mower with a rusty metal bubble on top, hardly the type of vehicle you’d want to get into an accident with.

-Secondly, we’re not convinced that the majority of drivers even have driver’s licenses; and if they do, the government should seriously consider beefing up the testing and qualifications process.
+Second, we’re not convinced that the majority of drivers even have driver’s licenses; and if they do, the government should seriously consider beefing up the testing and qualifications process.

 Finally, drivers must learn to decipher which way the flow of traffic is going… and stick to that direction.
 That means do not cross into oncoming traffic dummy!